agritsik/awesome-books/Java_Concurrency_in_Practice.md

 - It is important to distinguish between how tasks and threads should react to interruption...
 Tasks do not execute in threads they own; they borrow threads owned by a service such as a thread pool.
     - most blocking library methods simply throw `InterruptedException` in response to an interrupt.
 They will never execute in a thread they own, so they implement the most reasonable cancellation policy for task or library code: get out of the way as quickly as possible and communicate the interruption back to the caller so that code higher up on the call stack can take further action.
     -  If it is not simply going to propagate `InterruptedException` to its caller, it should restore the interruption status after catching InterruptedException: `Thread.currentThread().interrupt();`
-- When `Future.get` throws `InterruptedException` or `TimeoutException` and you know that the result is no longer needed by the program, cancel the task with `Future.cancel`.
+- :warning: When `Future.get` throws `InterruptedException` or `TimeoutException` and you know that the result is no longer needed by the program, cancel the task with `Future.cancel`.

 > :point_right: ... is an InterruptedException a sensible outcome when calling your method? [stack](https://stackoverflow.com/a/3976377)